Frequently Asked Questions

 Not a problem at all.
 We certainly are a faith-based camp, but our Christian summer curriculum is open and welcoming to all.
 Our summer camp is also so much fun that even if your child has yet to come to faith, they will have a blast.
 We believe the personal exploration of faith is a vital part of our mission and in this area, you and your child can expect each session to have: energizing worship, daily themes that integrate into the day’s activities and messages, small group discussions, and evening vespers/devotions.
 The rest of the week is filled with incredible camp activities and time to share fun times with friends.

 Part of coming to camp is making new friends.
-At the same time, if your child wants to bring a friend with them to camp, or if they would like to be re-united in a cabin with a friend from a previous year, we will do our very best to honor up to two cabin mate requests.
-Requests should be campers of similar ages and in the same session.
+At the same time, if your child wants to bring a friend with them to camp, or if they would like to be re-united in a cabin with a friend from a previous year, we will do our very best to honor one cabin mate request.
+See our Cabin Mate Procedure for more information.
 If you would like your child to be separate from another camper, these requests must be made in writing and sent two weeks prior.
-If you would like to join together a group of friends, please register for one of our Fusion sessions.

-To cancel a registration, call our Office Manager at 864.836.3711.
+To cancel a registration, call our Reservation Specialist at 864.836.3711.
 The following guidelines apply to refunds:

 - In all cases, an attempt is made to reschedule the camper into another event.